DUI and OWI Defense in Ann Arbor

 Drunk driving is a serious crime.
 You need serious representation.

 The state of Michigan officially uses the term Operating While Intoxicated (OWI) to describe drunk driving offenses.
 Such offenses are also commonly called driving under the influence (DUI).
 Regardless of the terminology, being convicted of drunk driving can have serious implications for your future.
 You may lose your driver's license, spend time in jail or pay thousands of dollars in fines.

 If you're facing OWI charges in Ann Arbor or anywhere else in Washtenaw County, don't fight them alone.
 You only get one shot in court, and you'll need to make them count.
-Get a local Board Certified Criminal Trial Expert on your side.
-Get Michael P. Manley.
+Get an experienced criminal defense attorney on your side.
+Get Manley & Manley.